 The Ever-Evolving KUBOTA FARM

 It has been nearly three years since KUBOTA FARM was created.
-Despite shutdowns due to COVID-19, more than 50,000 people have already visited not only from Thailand or Southeast Asian countries but from around the world, as far away as Africa.
+Despite shutdowns due to COVID-19, approximately 50,000 people have already visited not only from Thailand or Southeast Asian countries but from around the world, as far away as Africa.
 KUBOTA FARM has welcomed many high-ranking government officials, including the Prime Minister of Thailand, who attended a discussion on the Thai Agricultural Transformation Policy.
 Visitors to the farm also include farmers who stay for an average of four hours, view the latest technology in action, take a test drive, and decide to purchase products on-site.
 There are also 2,000 farmers in seven groups who have started smart farming after their visit.
 KUBOTA FARM promotes technological advancements, addressing the challenges presented by farmers and developing equipment such as tomato harvesting robots and crop-dusting drones.

 “We are always thinking five years into the future as we advance our projects.
 In general, we imagine that a technology can be put to practical use by farmers about five years after it is developed.
 Our aim is to gather various technologies from all over the world and practically apply them so that Kubota can accumulate agricultural know-how and then go on to provide it to farmers.”